rfarine/womanlymag/src/pages/articles/feelin-yourself.md

         position: 3
         url: 'https://www.instagram.com/aish.aish.bb/'
         service: Instagram
     bio: 'Aisha is a Pakistani-Latvian-American from Northern California, currently based in NYC.
-She has a passion for languages and a commitment to creating accessible medias and technologies. '
+She has a passion for languages and a commitment to creating accessible medias and technologies.
+Voted Best Comedy Show Audience Member.'
     title: Digital Product Director
     image:
       format: jpg